The addition of nutritional yeast to the meatballs allows them to have a rich and cheesy flavour ... without using cheese!

 - Form the mixture into small balls (about the size of golf balls).
-Transfer the veggie balls to the previously oiled dish, then cook in the middle of the oven 30-45 min until they are crispy on the outside, turning them once.
+Transfer the veggie balls to the previously oiled dish, then cook in the middle of the oven 30-45 min until they are crispy on the outside.

 - Meanwhile, warm up the veggie pasta sauce in a large pan over low heat.

 - A few minutes before the end of the cooking time, cook the pasta.

 - Drain the linguine then put them back in the pasta cooking pot and drizzle with the olive oil.
 Mix well then serve with the veggie balls and sauce.

 Servings of Canada's Food Guide1 serving of this recipe is equivalent to :